Written by Kirk Wallace

 - If there is a life-threatening emergency, call 000 immediately.

-After you have lodged a storm damage claim, your insurer may send an assessor to inspect your property.
-The assessor will provide the insurer with their findings, which will help the insurer decide whether to accept or decline your claim.
+After you’ve lodged a storm damage insurance claim, your insurer may send an assessor to inspect your property.
+They’ll provide the insurer with their findings, which will help the insurer decide whether to accept or decline your claim.

-If the assessor cannot determine if the damage was caused by storm or flood, they will organise a hydrologist (a water specialist), who will assess your property and the surrounding area to determine the exact cause of the damage.
+If the assessor can’t determine whether the damage was caused by a storm or flood, they may organise a hydrologist (a water specialist) to assess your property and the surrounding area to determine the exact cause of the damage.